Authentication

 If you receive a 4xx response, check if your access token is expired.

 You are now ready to make requests!
-Please check out our guides on and .
+Please check out our guides on staking and redemptions.